sgraden/vpc/apis.md

 	* `404: The specified floating IP address is not associated with the network interface with the specified identifier.`

 ### GET/instances/{instance_id}/network_interfaces/{network_interface_id}/floating_ips/{id}
-This request a retrieves a specified floating IP address if it is associated with the network interface and instance specified in the URL.
+This request a retrieves a specified floating IP address if it is associated with the network interface and virtual server instance specified in the URL.

 * **Required Parameters**:
 	* `instance_id`: The instance identifier.